 2. Visit the Black Church

-There is also a collection of 119 Anatolian rugs – a gift from the Saxon merchants who bought them either during their travels or from the Turkish soldiers who were fighting the Habsburgs.
-These carpets now hang on the walls and on the inner balconies of the church, thus greatly improving the acoustics.
-That’s why organ concerts have become a tradition here, especially the summer concerts that take place every Tuesday.
+There is also a collection of 119 Anatolian rugs – a gift from the Saxon merchants who bought them either during their travels or from the Turkish soldiers fighting the Habsburgs.
+These carpets now hang on the walls and the inner balconies of the church, thus greatly improving the acoustics.
+That’s why organ concerts have become a tradition here, especially the summer concerts every Tuesday.

 3. Walk along the Rope Street

-4. Visit the bastions and the walls of fortification
+4. Visit the bastions and the walls of the fortification

 5. Climb to the Black Tower and the White Tower